 \subsection{Datasets}

 We evaluated our method on public histopathology WSI datasets: The Cancer Genome Atlas Lung (TCGA Lung) Cancer\footnote{\url{http://www.cancer.gov/tcga}} and Camelyon16~\cite{bejnordi2017diagnostic}.

 \textbf{TCGA Lung Cancer}.
 The TCGA Lung Cancer dataset comprises two cancer subtypes: Lung Adenocarcinoma (LUAD) and Lung Squamous Cell Carcinoma (LUSC).
 It includes diagnostic slides with 541 slides from 478 LUAD cases and 512 slides from 478 LUSC cases.
-For WSI preprocessing, follow \cite{li2021dual}, we cropped each WSI into 256 × 256 non-overlapping patches and removed the background region.
+For WSI preprocessing, following~\cite{li2021dual}, we cropped each WSI into 256 × 256 non-overlapping patches and removed the background region.
 The dataset encompasses approximately 5.2 million patches at 20× magnification, averaging about 5,000 patches per WSI.
 Following~\cite{tang2023multiple}, we randomly split the dataset into training, validation, and testing sets with a ratio of 65:10:25 on the patient level and adopted 4-fold cross-validation.
-We collected corresponding pathological diagnosis reports \footnote{\url{https://github.com/tatonetti-lab/tcga-path-reports}} and cleaned them by GPT-4 to produce fine-grained text description labels.
+We collected corresponding pathology reports \footnote{\url{https://github.com/tatonetti-lab/tcga-path-reports}} and cleaned them by GPT-4 to produce fine-grained text description labels.
 To ensure professionalism and accuracy, we invited professional pathologists to check and correct the textual labels.

-Additionally, to evaluate the generalizability of our model and perform zero-shot classification, we curated a dataset of histological subtype labels for TCGA-LUAD from the cBioPortal database\footnote{\url{https://www.cbioportal.org/}}, including 8 histological subtypes of Lung Adenocarcinoma Mixed Subtype, Lung Bronchioloalveolar Carcinoma Nonmucinous, Lung Papillary Adenocarcinoma, and so on. \textbf{For more detailed information, please refer to the Supplementary Material.}
+Additionally, to evaluate the generalizability of the model and perform zero-shot classification, we utilized a dataset of histological subtype labels for TCGA-LUAD from the cBioPortal database\footnote{\url{https://www.cbioportal.org/}}, \textbf{More details about subtype labels are provided in Supplementary Material.}

 \textbf{Camelyon16}.
 The Camelyon16 dataset~\cite{bejnordi2017diagnostic} consists of 399 Hematoxylin and Eosin (H\&E) stained slide images, utilized for metastasis detection in breast cancer.
 We preprocessed each WSI by segmenting it into 256 × 256 non-overlapping patches, excluding background regions.
-In total, this process yields approximately 2.8 million patches at a 20× magnification level, averaging about 7,200 patches in a Bag.
-We also adopt 3-times 3-fold cross-validation on this dataset.
+In total, this process yielded approximately 2.8 million patches at a 20× magnification level, with about 7,200 patches per bag.
+We adopted 3-times 3-fold cross-validation.